testingforAI-vnuuet/AdvGeneration/README.md

 | AVG L2 | 4.25 | 4.92 | 6.16 | 7.55 | 8.12 |
 |  # adv |  39  |  159 |  607 |  782 |  883 |

-The comparison betweenAE4DNNand AAE in terms of generalization.
+The comparison between AE4DNN and AAE in terms of generalization.
 Target label is 7.
 Better values are marked in bold.
 The total time to perform 10k-attack, 20k-attack, and 40k-attack are approximate to 1.6 seconds, 3.1 seconds, and 6.3 second, respectively.These attacks do not need to train the autoencoder.